pennacchietti210890/data-ai-team/README.md

-# Data Analyst CLI
+# Data AI CLI

-A powerful command-line interface tool that lets you interact with your data using natural language, powered by OpenAI's GPT-4 and the OpenAI Agent SDK.
+A powerful command-line interface tool that lets you interact with your data using natural language, powered by LLM such as OpenAI's GPT-4o and the OpenAI Agent SDK.
 Think of it as having a team of data analysts at your fingertips!

 ## A CLI Data Analyst to chat with your data